 Perhaps one of the fastest ways to lose track of your finances is to allow reckless spending by either yourself or your workers.
 You should carefully monitor the outgoing expenses of your business, and make sure that you investigate any activity which you consider to be suspicious or unnatural.

-This is particularly important with larger enterprises because you occasionally get employees who attempt to commit crimes under the smokescreen of day-to-day expenses.
+This is particularly important with larger enterprises to finances in check because you occasionally get employees who attempt to commit crimes under the smokescreen of day-to-day expenses.

 Collect Monthly Reports